 - LAR License Addition or Removal.
 One of the two files contains a license while the other file contains no license.
-This type of license inconsistency is usually caused by either a license addition or a license removal.
-We consider both addition or removal in this inconsistency because until the provenance analysis is done, we do not know if the license was added or removed by the third party. - LUD License Upgrade or Downgrade.
+This type of license inconsistency is usually caused either a License Addition or a License Removal. - LUD License Upgrade or Downgrade.
 One of the two files contains a certain version of a license while the other file contains a different version of the same license.
 This type of license inconsistency is caused by either upgrading or downgrading the license of the file. - LC License Change.
-Two files contain different licenses (excluding LUD cases).
+Two files contain different licenses.
 This type of license inconsistency is usually caused because the license of the file was changed.